 Slim and PS One

-— before) and shrinking the unit size even further, and the value model will ship with 12GB of flash storage instead of a hard drive is available for purchase along with a 500GB hard drive variant of the same model.
+— before) and shrinking the unit size even further, and a value model with 12GB of flash storage instead of a hard drive is available for purchase along with a 500GB hard drive variant of the same model.

 The PS3 was notable for avoiding Region Coding

 , this maneuver comparable to that on the Nintendo DS